 12V battery too weak for communication

-The Q4 e-tron uses its 12V battery to communicate with the charger during the initial handshake.
-Like other MEB platform vehicles, the 12V battery can drain if the car sits for extended periods.
-If your car has been parked for a few weeks, this is a likely culprit.
+A weak 12V battery can interfere with charger communication during the initial handshake.
+Like other MEB platform vehicles, the Q4 e-tron's 12V battery can drain if the car sits for extended periods.
+If your car has been parked for a few weeks and other steps do not help, have the 12V battery tested.

 Charger authentication failed